GhoulKingR/subscription-tracker/README.md

 - macOS (due to the usage of AppleScript for notifications)

 ## Updating
-There are two ways you can update your copy of the project.
+There are two ways to update your copy of the project.

 * **With git pull:**
 ```bash